mydogjack/samples/README.md

 ### End User Help Topic
 This topic titled "Communicating with a Patient's Care Team in PK Messaging" describes chat functionality available within the PatientKeeper app that allows a physician to communicate with a patient's care team.

 I've included this topic because it's a complex feature that applies to only specific types of users in a specific scenario, so it was a challenging topic to create.
 This functionality also depends on system configurations, which are referenced from within this topic.
-I worked very closely with the Product Manager and software engineer to ensure the content was accurate, and I feel like this is a good example of concise end user content.
+I worked very closely with the Product Manager and software engineer to ensure the content was accurate, and I feel like this is a good example of concise end-user content.

 *Note that I've only included the files needed to view this topic so links to other topics in the help system do not work.*